LennartHennigs/DIYStreamDeck/README.md

 ![Keypad with Zoom Shortcuts](images/keypad.png)

+This is an ongoing project.
+To see the latest changes please take a look at the [Changelog](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

-**Note:** This is an ongoing project.
-For the latest changes please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 **Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
 This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).
+Update: I recently started to refactor some code myself now.

 ## Features

 - Assign keyboard shortcuts or key sequences to the keypad keys
-- The keypad determins (on a Mac) the active application - you can load app-specific shortcuts
-- Launch applications
-- Define "folders" - a new keypad definition scheme that can be tied to a single key
-  -  🆕 Folders `autoclose` after an action but this can be customized
 - Define global shortcuts in a `global` section for both, folders and apps
 - Use the  `_otherwise` section to assign shortcuts for all other apps
+- The keypad can determine the active application - you can load app-specific shortcuts (with `watchdog.py` on a Mac)
+- Launch applications (with `watchdog.py` on a Mac)
+- Define "folders" - a new keypad definition scheme that can be tied to a single key
 - Build your own plugins and its commands.
 Plugins are included for ...
-  - Audio playback plugin
+  - Audio playback
-  - Spotify playback plugin
+  - Spotify
-  - Philips Hue plugin
+  - Philips Hue
-- All key definitions can be defined in a JSON file stored on the Pi Pico
+- All key definitions are defined in a JSON file stored on the Pi Pico

 ## Hardware Requirements

 - Raspberry Pi Pico
 - Pimoroni RGB Keypad for Raspberry Pi Pico
 - Micro-USB cable to connect the Pi Pico to your computer
+- (optional: a Mac for the Watchdog script)

 ## How it Works

 The [`code.py`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/code.py) script reads key definitions from a JSON file and maps them to specific key sequences and LED colors.
 It listens for the currently active application on the host computer and updates the keypad based on the key mappings for the active application.

 The [`watchdog.py`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/mac/watchdog.py) script monitors the currently active application on the host computer and sends its name to the microcontroller connected to the RGB keypad.
 It also receives `action` commands for plugin events.
-You can use it without, but then you lose the application-specific launch feature.
+You can use the pad it without, but then you lose the application-specific launch feature.

 ## Getting Started